0d-billie/beod.co.uk/_posts/2025-12-31-rules-for-life.md

 # 31. Self care does not mean dissociation
 In its original form, self care included looking after your environment and your community.
 Extend the self to include these things, and not down to your phone screen.

+# 32. Let yourself be delighted by what you already have
+My iPhone
+Nic's car